corawym/InhabitentSite/themes/inhabitent/README.md

-# RED Starter
+# Inhabitent Starter

-A WordPress starter theme for RED Academy students, forked from Underscores.
+A WordPress starter theme for Inhabitent.

 ## Installation